asaurasieu/PlaceToPark-WebSocket/README.md

 The models were trained using data from the `Datasets/` directory.
 Training configurations and processes are documented in the `training_folder/` directory.

-## License
-For questions or contributions, please open an issue or submit a pull request.